GCUGreyArea/python-parser/README.md

 For more details about the parser please checkout the [parser design document](docs/design.md).

-You can run the parsers agains a defined set of rules and messages with `./parse.py rules logs`.
-To get formated json output run `./parse.py rules logs | jq`
 ## Note

 1. Might not be maximally efficient